LitExtension Blog

 What Webflow offers:

-• CMS for content-rich sites
+• Built-in CMS for managing content-rich websites;

-• Custom code flexibility
+• Custom code support for advanced design flexibility;

 Yet, when you're scaling with Webflow, you may face some challenges when Webflow isn’t designed to manage thousands of SKUs.
 Also, you’ll need workarounds to handle multiple storefronts with limited automation tools compared to Shopify.